Your call archive is legal dead weight.

 Verify

-There is no public ledger of your calls.
-Only an opaque cryptographic receipt is ever witnessed, and nothing leaves the verifier's browser; your audio and customer data stay in private, access-controlled storage.
+Nothing about your calls is ever posted publicly, not even a fingerprint, and nothing leaves the verifier's browser.
+Your audio and customer data stay in private, access-controlled storage.
 You own the evidence, and it verifies forever.

 Straight answers.